hummingbird-dev/hummingbird-treeview/README.md

 - **hoverColorText2**<br> Set text color on non hover, default is "black".

 - **hoverMode**<br> This options relates as well to the **hoverItems** option.
+Default is the string "html".
 If this is set to "bootstrap", bootstrap colors can be used.
 Be aware that this only works if you have included the bootstrap libraries in your sourcecode.
 For setting the colors you have to use the option below.